[Save in the BLOG for future references]

 disorder, as well as findings from trials where these fats were used

 successfully to address ADHD symptoms.[7]
-Another small
+Another small study

 showed that increasing omega-3 fatty acid consumption enhances working memory